DouProjo/pages/hacks/cookie-clicker/cookie-clicker-documentation.md

   <div markdown="1">

 ### Strategic Group of 3
-Work together in groups of three to plan, design, and test your addition.
+We work together in groups of three to plan, design, test, and imporve the pre version of the game.

 ### Step 1 – Evaluate the Game
 Play the current Cookie Clicker version to understand what features already exist, how cookies accumulate, and what feels missing or repetitive.

 ### Step 2 – Brainstorm New Ideas
-Discuss possible additions as a group.
-Use the example ideas provided (new shop item, superpower, unlockable, or visual change) as inspiration, or come up with your own creative twist.
+We discussed ideas that would make the cookie clicker game much better and a cleaner experience for the user.

 ### Step 3 – Define Your Feature
 See flowchart below for current workflow example.
 Decide on your chosen feature and write a clear one-sentence description of what it does.

 ### Step 4 – Design & Implement
-Add any new buttons, text, or visuals if your feature needs them.
-Write at least one **method** to make your feature work.
+We decided that we should add a restart button as if people would want to restart it would be there.
+We also added some more upgrades, and auto clickers.

 ### Step 5 – Save with localStorage
 If your feature should persist after refreshing, integrate **localStorage** to save its state.